 Multi-state research activities and programs will continue to be emphasized as researchers participate in establishing multi-state projects with their colleagues in other states in the region and across the country.
 Multi-state research programs are the result of extended collaboration and consultation between faculty members in their respective states.
-The decision to move forward with a regional program is based on the appropriateness of the program to address critical issues, the ability of faculty to develop, implement and evaluate the program and on the potential for the program to be effective in meeting the identified needs of the citizens and industries in the state.
-Clemson's multi-state programs include the Southern Region Fruit Consortium, a collaboration between North Carolina State University, Clemson University and institutions in Georgia, Virginia, Tennessee, and Arkansas.
-The Regional Forestry Position is a liaison of the southern land-grant universities and the USDA Forest Service - Southern Region.
+The decision to move forward with a regional program is based on the appropriateness of the program to address critical issues, the ability of faculty to develop, implement and evaluate the program and on the potential for the programs include the Southern Region Fruit Consortium, a collaboration between North Carolina State University, Clemson University and institutions in Georgia, Virginia, Tennessee, and Arkansas.
 Continuing initiatives will include tobacco, apple and strawberry work with the University of Georgia and NC State.
 Research faculty will continue to be encouraged and supported in their efforts to obtain outside funding to leverage their federal and state funding base.
 The Regional Peach Initiative is a partnership between South Carolina and Georgia.
 The Orchard Floor Management program was listed as a co-recipient of an SCRI grant coordinated by Virginia Tech to determine the impact ground cover manipulation can have on wine grape vigor.
-The Regional Apple Initiative is a partnership between South Carolina, Georgia, and North Carolina.
-The Apple specialists is located at the Western NC Research Center.
+The Regional Apple Initiative is a partnership between South Carolina.
+The apple specialist is located at the Western NC Research Center.
 The Initiative will increase coordination and expansion of efforts in conducting educational programs throughout the region.